bigbio/proteomics-sample-metadata/experimental-design/README.md

 The PRIDE Experimental Design project will handle and represent each PRIDE project with the corresponding experiment design, including the annotation of:

-- Sample Metadata.
+- Biological sample Metadata.
 - MSRun Metadata.
-- The relation beetween the Sample and the MSRun
+- The relationship beetween the Sample and the MSRun
 - The Fraction and Fraction Group

 The following design is based on other efforts from [OpenMS](external-examples/openms-experimental/OpenMS.md), [MaxQuant](external-examples/maxquant/mqpar-jarnuczak-phospho.xml), [ArrayExpress](external-examples/arrayexpress/ArrayExpress.md)